Olga Shatunovskaya: Rehabilitation and de-Stalinization

 After Stalin's death in 1953, Shatunovskaya appealed to Khrushchev.
 In response, Khrushchev personally assisted her rehabilitation and "had his aide phone the procuracy daily to check on the progress" of her case.
 Shatunovskaya was officially rehabilitated in May 1954 and her membership in the Communist Party was restored that same year.
 After her rehabilitation, Shatunovskaya met Mikoyan at the apartment of Lev Shaumyan and detailed her experiences of the Gulag.
 Through Mikoyan's intercession, she then met with Khrushchev and spoke with him "for more than three hours."

 By the end of 1954, Khrushchev appointed Shatunovskaya to the Soviet Party Control Committee and a special commission on rehabilitations.
 He further appointed her to the Shvernik Commission.
 She also served as the chief investigator of the Kirov murder.
-As one of "Khrushchev's zeks" (former political prisoners), Shatunovskaya and Gulag survivor Alexei Snegov "used their remarkable access to Khrushchev and Mikoyan to push for sweeping relief for survivors of repression."
+As "Khrushchev's zeks" (former political prisoners), Shatunovskaya and Gulag survivor Alexei Snegov "used their remarkable access to Khrushchev and Mikoyan to push for sweeping relief for survivors of repression."
 However, both would "struggle throughout the Khrushchev era and beyond to keep victims on the agenda."
 Shatunovskaya retired in May 1962.